-In the 90’s Greta she started new band, The Color of Sound, with Baron Browne on bass, Syd Smart on percussion, Sarah Mendelsohn on drums and vocals,Tony Pearson on guitar and guest soloists like saxophonist, Stan Strickland and guitarist, Leo Quintero.
+In the 90’s Greta started a new band, The Color of Sound, with Baron Browne on bass, Syd Smart on percussion, Sarah Mendelsohn on drums and vocals,Tony Pearson on guitar and guest soloists like saxophonist, Stan Strickland and guitarist, Leo Quintero.
 The band focused on global music, jazz and soul but this time Greta began writing much of the music herself.

 Greta calls her current project, WOKE, with Stan Strickland on sax and flute, Josh Rosen on piano and Akili Jamal Haynes on bass, trumpet and percussion.
 Greta’s lifelong exploration of the sacred and transformational properties of music and story are at the heart of her current composing.

-She continues to explore inspirational music genres such as sacred jazz, bossa nova, Hindustani, kirtan, latin, reggae, island and world pop.
+She continues to explore inspirational music genres such as sacred jazz, bossa nova, Hindustani, latin, reggae, island and world pop.
 Her lyrics skillfully capture the rapture and struggles of the human condition.
 Greta performs at clubs, colleges, sacred sound events, house concerts, fundraisers and wellness programs at holistic centers.She has played a variety of festivals including the renowned Ibitipoca Jazz Festival, in Ibitipoca, Minas Gerais, Brazil where she has been invited to perform six times.

 Greta’s soulful and sensual vocal style and her intensely personal approach to performing has brought her strong rapport with audiences from clubs to festivals to house concerts to college campuses.
 She has the ability to make each member of the audience feel as if she is singing to them alone.
 Her independent CD, Love’s Song, has pleased audiences across the US, Brazil, Sweden and France.
 The Boston Herald’s Larry Katz wrote,”The unforced sincerity and soulfulness of Greta Bro’s voice will touch you deep inside.
 Absolutely lovely.”